 If your blogging experience is focused on the WordPress world, your DA score doesn’t mean much of anything.
-It’s not going to be a reflection of how good your blog is or how many people are interacting with your blog, and there’s no reason why a low DA score would in any way, shape, or form hamper your WordPress experience.
+It’s not a reflection of how good your blog is or how many people are interacting with it.
+There’s no reason why a low DA score would in any way, shape, or form hamper your WordPress experience.

 Where it can come into play is if you’re wanting to grow your blog by drawing people in from search engine results, or if you want to monetize your blog and you’re looking at things like brand partnerships.